 |Hardest route||Boquet Forks Herd Path over Grace, South Dix, and Pough OR over Dix from Round Pond|

 |Easiest winter route||Hunter’s Pass Trail from Clear Pond on Elk Lake Road and Lillian Brook.(Winter for experienced only)|

-The main trail which is used to gain access to Macomb and other nearby peaks originates from Elk Lake.
+The main trail, which is used to gain access to Macomb and other nearby peaks, originates from Elk Lake.
 The Hunter’s Pass Trail connects Elk Lake with Hunter’s Pass just west of Dix Mountain.
-Its entire length runs 7-miles to 0.4-miles below the summit of Dix Mountain at the junction with the Round Pond Trail.
+Its entire length runs 7-miles to 0.4-miles below Dix Mountain’s summit at the junction with the Round Pond Trail.

 The Hunter’s Pass Trail at 2.3-miles will reach Slide Brook and the first spots to camp.
 This is also the spot for the herd path to Macomb and where many people start the circuit to do the entire Dix Range Traverse.

 Continuing on the Hunter’s Pass Trail, the Lillian Brook Herd Path is reached at about 3.25-miles.
 From the trail, it is 2-miles to the summit of Hough on the Lillian Brook Herd Path.
 The herd path leaves you on the ridge between Hough and Pough.
 Once on the ridge in the saddle, head north to Hough.

 Back on the Hunter’s Pass Trail from the herd path, it is another 0.3-miles where more camping is found at Lillian Brook.

 Hough from Elk Lake Parking via Lillian Brook Herd Path

 |Distance:||10.5-miles RT||Route type:||Out-and-back|

 Add 2-miles one way (4 round trip) if the road is closed usually from December to May.
 See red tape below.